What Is a EULA? End User Licence Agreement Guide for Australia

 Overall, a EULA is a very important document that helps to protect both the software provider and the end user by outlining the terms and conditions of the software’s use:

-- As a software provider, it is important that before you distribute software or make it available to users, you carefully prepare a EULA which is adapted to your situation and contains all of the rules and restrictions that you require.
+• As a software provider, it is important that before you distribute software or make it available to users, you carefully prepare a EULA that is adapted to your situation and contains all of the rules and restrictions that you require.

-- As a software user, it is important to review and understand the EULA before using software to ensure that you are aware of your rights and responsibilities.
+• As a software user, it is important to review and understand the EULA before using the software to ensure you understand your rights and responsibilities.

 Who is covered by a EULA?

-A EULA applies to the software provider as well as the end user of the software.
+The EULA applies to the software provider and the end user of the software.
 The end user is typically an individual or organisation that has purchased or otherwise acquired a licence to use the software.
 If the end user is an organisation, then the EULA may also apply to individuals within the organisation (such as employees).

 EULA Practicalities